oowenn/LMUL-Hardware-Acceleration/README.md

 ## Setup

-Clone the repository and choose a setup method
+Install Docker, clone the repository, and choose a setup method

 ### 1) VS Code